jhumelsine/jhumelsine.github.io/_posts/2024-02-27-composite-design-pattern.md

 The [Unix Filesystem](https://en.wikipedia.org/wiki/Unix_filesystem) is organized as a tree structure.
 Files are terminal nodes.
 Directories are non-terminal nodes, which can contain files, directories or nothing.
 But it's more than that.
 Directories are files too.
 In Unix, [everything is a file](https://web.archive.org/web/20120310211947/http://www.bga.org/~lessem/psyc5112/usail/concepts/filesystems/everything-is-a-file.html).

-The self-referential filesystem structure, where directories can contain other directories, means that a command issued in a directory can propagate through all directories and files composed within the directory from which the command was executed especially of the recursive `-r` option was provided.
+The self-referential filesystem structure, where directories can contain other directories, means that a command issued in a directory can propagate through all directories and files composed within the directory from which the command was executed especially if the recursive `-r` option was provided.

 The [directory](https://en.wikipedia.org/wiki/Directory_(computing)) concept is not limited to Unix, but it may have different names, such as _Folder_ on a Mac or on Microsoft Windows